 About Lunar Drive-In

 The Lunar Drive-in Theatre Dandenong is the largest drive-in theatre in Australia.
 We possess four screens that show all the latest blockbusters Hollywood has to offer.
-We are open every night of the year except Christmas night and run films for only $30 per carload (only $25 Mon-Wed).
-Your local multiplex charges over $80:00 for a family of five.
+We are open every night of the year except Christmas night and run films for only $40 per carload.
+It's only $30 for two people, $15 for one person and on Tuesdays all cars are admitted for the great low price of $30.
+Your local multiplex charges over $90:00 for a family of five.
 We believe that films should be affordable for every family so they can visit often.

 The Lunar Cafe is open every night.
 Our kitchen staff prepare real Aussie style hamburgers (including the Lunar Burger with the lot) and other hot snacks all at very competitive prices.
 So come along early and enjoy a tasty meal before the films.
 You can sit in our indoor diner booths, or enjoy a balmy evening sitting in our outdoor section with a full view of screen two.

 Our Dolby Digital Stereo soundtracks are broadcast via your car’s FM stereo, you can control the volume and settings to suit yourself.
 Our massive 6500 watt xenon arc lamps and Barco DP2K 32B projectors are the largest regular cinema projectors made in the world and deliver some of the brightest and sharpest images of any large screens in the country.

 There are no parking problems, no babysitter concerns and you can come dressed as you are.
 Come out to the Lunar Drive-in and enjoy a night watching movies under the stars in your cars.
 The Lunar Drive-in; entertainling you since 1956.